What set out as a plan for 3 nights turned into 5 days in Mcleodganj and Dharamshala, and honestly, I could’ve happily stayed on for a month.

 4. Norbulingka Institute

 This was set up to preserve Tibetan culture.
 It’s a beautiful, beautiful complex, built in Tibetan style with some Japanese influences, and houses rooms for guests, and workshops for Tibetan arts.
-Artists sit along the walls of the room and create some stunningly intricate pieces.
-You can enrol for a workshop too!
+Artists sit along the walls of the room and create some stunningly intricate pieces, and guess what, you can enrol for a workshop too!
 There’s wood carving, wood painting, Thangka painting, metallurgy..
 Go on, take your pick!

 Tickets to enter Norbulingka cost Rs.
 40, and you can take a free guided tour to acquaint yourself with the place.

 5. Gyuto monastery